Jakeler/ble-serial/README.md

                         (default: None)
 ```

-On Bluetooth 2.0 there was a "serial port profile", with 4.0 - 5.2 (BLE) there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own ID to implement the features.
+On Bluetooth 2.0 there was a "serial port profile", with 4.0 - 5.2 (BLE) there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own UUIDs to implement the features.
 ```py
 '0000ff01-0000-1000-8000-00805f9b34fb', # LithiumBatteryPCB adapter: read/notify
 '0000ff02-0000-1000-8000-00805f9b34fb', # LithiumBatteryPCB adapter: write
 '0000ffe1-0000-1000-8000-00805f9b34fb', # TI CC245x (HM-10, HM-11)
 ```
-Some usual IDs are included in ble-serial, these will be tried automatically if nothing is specified.
+Some usual UUIDs are included in ble-serial, these will be tried automatically if nothing is specified.
 You might skip this part and start directly with the connection.

-Otherwise to find the correct ID, use the deep scan option.
-It expects a device MAC address, connects to it and reads out all services/characteristic/descriptors:
+Otherwise to find the correct UUID, use the deep scan option.
+It expects a device MAC/ID, connects to it and reads out all services/characteristic/descriptors:
 ```console
 $ ble-scan -d 20:91:48:4C:4C:54
 Started deep scan of 20:91:48:4C:4C:54